kyma-project/telemetry-manager/docs/user/README.md

 ## Scope

 The Telemetry module focuses only on the signals of application logs, distributed traces, and metrics.
 Other kinds of signals are not considered.
 Also, audit logs are not in scope.
-For audit logs, see [Auditing and Logging Information in Kyma](https://help.sap.com/docs/btp/sap-business-technology-platform/auditing-and-logging-information-in-kyma?locale=en-US&version=Cloud).

 Supported integration scenarios are neutral to the vendor of the target system.